 University Lectures and seminars

-A 3 hour lecture at your premises on the any or some of the modules below.
+A bespoke lecture at your premises on the any or some of the modules below.
 (AM or PM).
 The lecture can be adapted and built to the requirements and needs of the audience or the university.
 Real world examples and case history throughout.
 Can be reduced in time to accommodate timetables an schedules.

 Students will receive